Edox86/HTB-Writeups/Debugme/Debugme.md

 Obfuscated, because it moves the registers many times but eventually does something on the stack.
 I'm not even trying to figure out what for now.
 Let's move on in the code.
 The following code is a ret:
 ![Screenshot](Images/Pasted%20image%2020250412220348.png)
 Before I go back anywhere, though, I want to inspect the stack.
+It has been manipulated too much and can't be ignored.
+Also I know that after the return the code will head to the end of the program (based on the first normal execution test we did), so there must be something before the end!

 The current ESP at this point is `0061FE8C` and if I see the stack view I see:
 ![Screenshot](Images/Pasted%20image%2020250412220530.png)